Tirumalai Krishnamacharya: The tale of Ramamohana Brahmachari and the Yoga Korunta

 Krishnamacharya claimed that he had spent seven and a half years at the foot of the sacred Mount Kailash in Tibet, learning the Yoga Korunta in the Gurkha language of Nepal.

 Krishnamacharya told his pupils, including Iyengar, "an imagined history, it turns out, of thousands of asanas".
 Mark Singleton and Tara Fraser note that he provided contradictory descriptions of the facts of his own life, sometimes denying tales he had told earlier, and sometimes mischievously adding new versions.
 According to one such tale, recounted by Mohan, during the vacations, which would last about three months, Krishnamacharya made pilgrimages into the Himalayas.
-Krishnamacharya claimed in his Yoga Makaranda that at the suggestion of Gaṅgānāth Jhā, he sought to further his yoga studies by seeking a master named Yogeshwara Ramamohana Brahmachari, who was rumored to live in the mountains beyond Nepal and had supposedly mastered 7000 asanas.
+Krishnamacharya claimed in his Yoga Makaranda that at the suggestion of Gaṅgānāth Jhā, he sought to further his yoga studies by seeking a master named Yogeshwara Ramamohana Brahmachari, of Muktinath in Nepal, who had supposedly mastered 7000 asanas.
 For this venture, Krishnamacharya had to obtain the permission of the Viceroy in Simla, Lord Irwin, who was then suffering from diabetes.
 At the request of the Viceroy, Krishnamacharya travelled to Simla and taught him yogic practices for six months.
-The viceroy's health improved and he developed respect and affection for Krishnamacharya.
+The Viceroy's health improved and he developed respect and affection for Krishnamacharya.
 In 1919, the Viceroy made arrangements for Krishnamacharya's travel to Tibet, supplying three aides and taking care of the expenses.
-After two and a half months of walking, Krishnamacharya arrived at Sri Brahmachari's school, supposedly a cave at the foot of Mount Kailash, where the master lived with his wife and three children.
+After two and a half months of walking, Krishnamacharya arrived at Sri Brahmachari's school, supposedly a remote cave at the foot of Mount Kailash, where the master lived with his wife and three children.
 Under Brahmachari's tutelage, Krishnamacharya claimed to have spent seven and a half years studying the Yoga Sūtras of Patañjali, learning asanas and pranayama, and studying the therapeutic aspects of yoga.
 He was supposedly made to memorize the whole of the Yoga Korunta in the Gurkha language, though no evidence of that text exists.
 As tradition holds, at the end of his studies with the guru, Krishnamacharya asked what his payment would be.
 The master responded that Krishnamacharya was to "take a wife, raise children and be a teacher of Yoga".

 According to the tale, Krishnamacharya then returned to Varanasi.
-The Maharajah of Jaipur called him to serve as principal of the Vidyā Śālā in Jaipur; but as he did not like being answerable to many people, Krishnamacharya shortly returned to Varanasi.
+The Maharaja of Jaipur called him to serve as principal of the Vidyā Śālā in Jaipur; but as he did not like being answerable to many people, Krishnamacharya shortly returned to Varanasi.
 In accordance with his guru's wish that he live the life of a householder, Krishnamacharya married Namagiriamma in 1925.
 After his marriage, Krishnamacharya was forced by circumstance to work in a coffee plantation in the Hasan district.
-It was after a lecture on the Upanishads in Mysore town hall in 1931 that he attracted the attention as a learned scholar that eventually led to his employment at the palace.
+It was after a lecture on the Upanishads in Mysore Town Hall in 1931 that he attracted attention as a learned scholar that eventually led to his employment at the palace.